 11 January 1970: The foundation of ‘Provisional’ Sinn Fein on this day.
 The political organisation was activated after a formal split arose within Sinn Fein as to what was the best approach to take in regards to opposition to British Rule in the North and towards the 26 County Government.
 The more left wing members of the leadership like Cathal Goulding and Sean Garland wanted to operate a broad based ‘National Liberation Front’ that would include both Sinn Fein and the likes of the Communist party within its ranks.
 They also wanted to recognise the parliaments in Leinster House, Westminster and Stormont as legitimate.
 Political Action within the current political framework was their chosen method of approach.

-Some days later the new group made its intent clear in a newly issued pamphlet:
+Some days later the new group made its intent clear in a freshly issued pamphlet:

 We pledge our allegiance to the 32 county Irish Republic proclaimed at Easter 1916, overthrown by force of arms in 1922 and suppressed to this day by the existing British imposed Six County and Twenty-Six County partition states’